PhilWinchester/ny_data/django_notes.md

 FROM INSIDE THE WEB CONTAINER

-- `python manage.py` talk to the Django CLI
-- `makemigrations` Tell django we want to make a new migration file
-- `polls` the application where Django should look for changes in the models files.

-`python manage.py makemigrations polls`
+`python manage.py makemigrations realtime_subway`

 Inspect a migration file and see the SQL that is going to be run

-- `python manage.py` talk to the Django CLI
-- `sqlmigrate` tell Django CLI to run a migration
-- `polls` the application django is going to migrate
-- `0001` the migration file django is going to inspect

-`python manage.py sqlmigrate polls 0001`
+`python manage.py sqlmigrate realtime_subway 0001`

 Run the migration file(s)